MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-setup.md

 3. Open the downloaded Guides Analytics Template.pbit file with [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop.
 Use your
 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] username and password if you're prompted to sign in to [!include[pn-power-bi](../includes/pn-power-bi.md)].

-4. When prompted, paste the Instance URL into the text box as shown here.
-This is the same Instance URL you copied from the **Analyze** tab in the PC authoring app in step 1.
+4. When prompted, paste the Environment URL into the text box as shown here.
+This is the same Environment URL you copied from the **Analyze** tab in the PC authoring app in step 1.

      ![Guides Analytics template.](media/guides-analytics-template.PNG "Guides Analytics template")